 Unfortunately, eloping came with a handful of unexpected drawbacks.
 For every positive aspect of eloping I got to enjoy, there came a negative side I didn’t necessarily expect.
 As an elopement photographer, I’ve only had the chance to see the positive side of things but going through it for myself gave me new insight.
 From my experience, here’s what I found to be a few of the cons of eloping.

 Eloping Can Be Lonely

 One of the downsides to eloping is feeling like you don’t get to share it with all of your friends and family.
 Not having other people there might feel lonely and make you wonder if you should have just spent the money on the “big wedding”.
+After all, happiness is best when shared so without people to share it with, the moment can feel empty afterward.
 The best solution to this is having an intimate wedding where you only invite your closest family and friends that are willing to travel and have just the people that mean the most around you.